 “My wife knew I hadn’t been feeling well and, within minutes, I was leaving a message for my doctor,” recalls Zarzaca.
 “I’m like most men—if it wasn’t for someone who cared about me, my health would be in trouble.”

-Within minutes of leaving a message, Zarzaca received a call back from Dr. Jeffrey Brand, the practice’s on-call physician that evening.
+Within minutes of leaving a message, Zarzaca received a call back from the practice’s on-call physician that evening.

-“I told him I was planning on going to bed and Dr. Brand told me, ‘No you’re not,’” says Zarzaca.
+“I told him I was planning on going to bed and the on-call physician told me, ‘No you’re not,’” says Zarzaca.
 “He suggested that my pain was either a gallbladder attack or appendicitis, but said that—either way—I needed to get to the hospital.”